On the origin of the peak of the sound velocity for isospin imbalanced strongly interacting matter: Lineal Sigma Model with Quarks

 To fix the parameters, notice that chiral symmetry, encoded in the Ward-Takahashi identity of Eq.~(\ref{WardIdentity}), can also be used to show that the couplings and the vacuum masses in the model are related by

 Since the vacuum quark mass is obtained as $m_f=gf_\pi$, then for fixed vacuum pion mass and decay constant the model has one free parameter, which can be chosen as the vacuum quark mass.
-We take $m_\pi=140$ MeV and $f_\pi=93$ MeV.
+We take $m_\pi=140$ MeV and $f_\pi=92.4$ MeV.
 The thermodynamical functions of interest can be obtained from the pressure as

 Figure~\ref{fig:PressPlot} shows the pressure as a function of $\mu_I/m_\pi$.
 The calculation is performed using a range of values $200$ MeV $< m_f < 300$ MeV which requires $424$ MeV $< m_\sigma < 616$ MeV.
 For comparison, the LQCD calculation from Refs.~\cite{Brandt:2022hwy,Abbott:2024vhj} is also shown.
-Figure~\ref{fig:cs2Plot} shows the sound velocity squared also as a function of $\mu_I/m_\pi$ for the same range of masses $m_f$ and $m_\sigma$, together with the corresponding LQCD results from Refs.~\cite{Brandt:2022hwy,Abbott:2024vhj}.
-Notice that the square of the sound velocity reaches a maximum comparable to the LQCD maximum which gets displaced toward larger values of $\mu_I$ and increases its height as $m_f$ increases.
-For intermediate values of $m_f$ in the considered range, the location of the peak is somewhat in between the two LQCD sets.
+To show that the tree-level solution, $\Delta_2$, already contains the seed for the peak of the sound velocity, Fig.~\ref{fig:sound-velocity-per-species} shows the square of this quantity as a function of $\mu_I/m_\pi$, for a single value of $m_f=240$ MeV.
+The figure also shows the square of the sound velocity obtained when considering successively the one-loop contribution, first from only fermions, and then from the full particle content of the model.
+Notice that the peak evolves as the different contributions kick in.
+A peak of a modest strength and the correct shape is present at tree-level.
+The strength increases and the shape remains when considering the tree-level plus fermion contributions.
+When including the full-fledged one-loop content of the theory, the peak sharpens, preserving its intensity and becoming located somewhere in between the two LQCD results, also shown in the figure.
+Figure~\ref{fig:cs2Plot} shows the square of the sound velocity, also as a function of $\mu_I/m_\pi$, for the same range of masses $m_f$ and $m_\sigma$ as in Fig.~\ref{fig:PressPlot}, together with the corresponding LQCD results from Refs.~\cite{Brandt:2022hwy,Abbott:2024vhj}.
+Notice that the square of the sound velocity reaches a maximum, comparable to the LQCD maximum, which gets displaced toward larger values of $\mu_I$ and increases its height as $m_f$ increases.
+For intermediate values of $m_f$ in the considered range, the location of the peak is again somewhat in between the two LQCD sets.
+As a guide from known limits of the square of the sound velocity, in the low and high $\mu_I$ limits, Figs.~\ref{fig:sound-velocity-per-species} and~\ref{fig:cs2Plot} also show results from chiral perturbation theory from Ref.~\cite{Adhikari:2019mdk} and from a perturbative QCD calculation from Ref.~\cite{Fujimoto:2023mvc}, including the effects of a pairing gap, respectively.